-The school spent materially more on actions 2.2 and 2.3 related to increased expenditures for professional development
+The school spent materially more on action 2.4 related to increased expenditures for social and emotional support, and 2.2 and 2.3 related to professional development.

 A description of the effectiveness or ineffectiveness of the specific actions to date in making progress toward the goal.